-How to Install and Use Docker on Ubuntu 20.04
+Install and Use Docker on Ubuntu 20.04

-How to Install and Use Docker on Ubuntu 20.04
+Complete Guide To Install and Use Docker on Ubuntu 20.04

-In this article, you will install Docker itself on Ubuntu 20.04. you need some requirements to install the Docker.
+In this article, you will install Docker itself on Ubuntu 20.04.
+You need some requirements to install the Docker.

 Also in the article, you will need to create an account on DockerHub to create your own images and push them to Docker Hub.

-The Docker installation package is available in the official Ubuntu repository by default. but it may not be in the latest version. to get the latest version, update the existing packages on Ubuntu 20.04 with the following command:
+The Docker installation package is available in the official Ubuntu repository by default.
+But it may not be in the latest version.
+To get the latest version, update the existing packages on Ubuntu 20.04 with the following command:

 sudo apt update